mattermost/docs/source/help/getting-started/searching.md

 # Searching
 _____

-The search box in Mattermost returns non-case sensitive results from any channel of which you’re a member.
-Use search modifiers to narrow your search results.
-Click **Jump** on the right of a search result to view that post in the channel archive.
+The search box in Mattermost returns search results from any channel of which you’re a member.

+- Searching multiple words returns results with any one of the words listed.
+- When results appear, click the **Jump** link to view that post in the channel archive.
-Expand the right-hand sidebar to make search results easier to read by clicking on the expand/collapse icon with two arrows in the top right corner of the sidebar.
+- You can expand the search results window by clicking the "Expand" button in the top right corner.
+- Use search modifiers, like `from:dave`, to return results only from certain people or in certain channels (see below)

+Like many search engines, highly common words like `the`, `which`, `are` (known as "stop words"), as well as two-letter and one-letter search terms, are not shown in search because they typically return too may results.

 ## Search Modifiers